lucasfurno/docs_en/api/v3/network-lists/index.md

 ---

-## 6. Overwrite a Network List {#overwrite-network-lists}
+## 6. Overwriting a Network List {#overwriting-network-lists}

-Overwrite all fields of a Network List, while preserving the id.
+It overwrites all fields of a Network List, while preserving the id.

 #### **PUT** */network_lists/:id*